September 19, 2015

 T MEN (1947)

-Hardly a dull moment as Anthony Mann directs this story about U.S. Treasury men attempting to break up a counterfeiting ring.
+Never a dull moment as Anthony Mann directs this story about U.S. Treasury men attempting to break up a counterfeiting ring.
 An excellent film noir with outstanding cinematography by John Alton and an appropriate score by Paul Sawtell.
 Amazing what could be done with a five-hundred-grand budget.
-For the same budget, Railroaded was released the year prior but it is nearly forgotten.
+For the same budget, Railroaded was released the same year yet it is nearly forgotten.
 Mann certainly redeemed himself for that earlier effort.
 Distributed by Eagle-Lion Films, this production cleaned up at the box office.
+The film is not flawless, but close.
+One script fumble is when a federal agent, Frank Ferguson, comes down hard on a shop owner for not noticing counterfeit bills.
+This is after the film established that it takes an expert, under a magnifying glass, to know the difference between real bills.

 No comments: